DayanSalman/LAN-File-Sharing/README.md

 - **Database Integration**: Use a database (e.g., SQLite, PostgreSQL) to store file and code metadata.
 - **User Management**: Add support for multiple users with different roles and permissions.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-To contribute:
-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/NewFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/NewFeature`).
-5. Create a new Pull Request.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the (LICENSE) file for more details.

 ---